-Council has an FOI application form which you may find helpful to use.
+Council has an FOI application FOI Request For Information Form which you may find helpful to use.
 It is not a requirement under the FOI Act that the form be used but it is a requirement that the application be in writing.